PetoLau/jekyll-now/_posts/2016-11-08-Exploration-data-from-smart-meters-in-R.md

 Read meta data and show their structure.
+Of course, you must firstly set your working directory by `setwd("YOUR PATH")`, where smart meters are.

 {% highlight r %}